codeHokage1/flightBookingApi_with_Mongoose/README.md

 # Flight Booking API
-This project implements CRUD concepts and also follows the MVC software architecture to manage flight bookings.
+This project implements CRUD concepts, follows the MVC software architecture to manage flight bookings and saves all data in a MongoDb cloud database.

 ### Features:
-- A dummy database of users and their info: **Flights.js**
+- A Schema, Model and Configuration to connect with MongoDB collection using Mongoose
 - Routes to carry out tasks:
     - */flights*: to get all the flights booked
     - */flights/:id*: to get, update and delete a specific flight by id